Map Cleaner // User Guide

 Sidebar

-The left sidebar contains all filter controls, custom groups, and the deleted items bin.
+The left sidebar contains all filter controls (in a single "Filters" accordion), lock groups, and the deleted items bin.
 Each section is collapsible — click the header to toggle.

 Canvas